 Spear phishing techniques have evolved to become extremely stealthy and difficult to detect, and a company’s only real hope for avoiding the devastation that can result from a successful spear phishing attempt is a fully-managed, state-of-the-art cloud email security.

 What to look for when choosing an cloud email security:

 - Look for a solution that mitigates the risk associated with spear phishing and other advanced email threats though a defense-in-depth approach to email security.
 Multiple layers of security are necessary in preventing successful attacks, with each layer focusing on a specific area that can be exploited by threat actors.
 Layered security not just prevents attacks and limits their damage but it proactively identifies threats and malicious activities before they cause further grief.

 - An effective cloud email security protects employees against social engineering and impersonation attacks.
 It uses advanced intelligence techniques to recognize both new and existing attacks and prevent malicious malicious mail from reaching the inbox.

 - Look for an email security solution that neutralizes threats associated with malicious attachments and links using real-time URL filtering and scanning of broad file types including RTF files, Batch files, and VBS files.

-- An effective email security gateway utilizes the highest levels of encryption including SPF, DKIM and DMARC to provide complete, end-to-end email protection.
+- An effective cloud email security utilizes the highest levels of encryption including SPF, DKIM and DMARC to provide complete, end-to-end email protection.

 - Choosing a solution built with resilient open-source architecture is highly advantageous.
 An entirely open-source approach to email security is unusual, but highly beneficial in terms of security, flexibility and cost-effectiveness.

-- Find an email security gateway that is accompanied by exceptional 24x7x365 customer support.
+- Find an cloud email security that is accompanied by exceptional 24x7x365 customer support.
 Specialized, passionate support is a critical aspect of any successful email security solution that often goes overlooked.